pi0neerpat/thegraph-hacker-kit/README.md

 ## Contents

-1. 🧑‍🚀 Subgraph Hacker Bootcamp 🥾 (funded by Graph Protocol)
+- 🧑‍🚀 Subgraph Hacker Bootcamp 🥾
-2. Recorded Live Workshop, including audience Q+A
+- Recorded Live Workshop, including audience Q+A
-3. A sense of "I can do this"
+- A sense of "I can do this"

 ## Objectives